tyataessence/tyataessence.github.io/_posts/trending/2025-09-22-indexing-faster-database-search.md

 ---
 layout: default
-title: "Indexing for Faster Database Search"
+title: "Indexing for Faster Database Search."
 date: 2025-09-22
 categories: [Trending]
 tags: [Database, SQL, NOSQL, Vector, Graph, DynamoDB, CosmosDB, CassandraDB, Trending]
 author: Rakesh Tyata
 ---

-# A Beginner’s Guide to Indexing for Faster Database Search

 *Learn how SQL, Graph, Vector, and NoSQL databases use indexes to speed up queries — with simple visuals and examples.*

----

-## Introduction

 Searching through a database without an index is like trying to find a word in a book by reading every page — slow and frustrating.
 Indexing acts like a **shortcut or map**, letting the database jump directly to the data you need.